-CPSA Chair, Mr. Alex Woollard: "As we now embark on the next hurdle in the quest to improve patient safety in this sector; we welcome the Government move regarding legislation.
-Work must now continue in earnest to ensure that the standards consulted upon and adopted protect the public to the level that they expect and deserve.
-The CPSA will avidly support this process, in any way that we are able, with the wealth of experience amongst our founding specialty associations."
+CPSA Chair, Mr. Alex Woollard said, "Work must now continue in earnest to ensure that the standards consulted upon and adopted protect the public to the level that they expect and deserve.
+The CPSA will support this process, in any way that we can, with the wealth of experience amongst our founding specialty associations."